bitxenia/astrawiki-web-trusted-peer/README.md

 ## Required environment variables

-- `PEER_ID` and `PRIV_KEY`: these variables determine the Kubo node's identity.
-  Every trusted peer should have the same identity variables.
+- `PEER_ID` and `PRIV_KEY`: determine the Kubo node's identity.
+Every trusted peer should use the same identity variables.
 - `ID` and `PRIVATE_KEY`: [TODO]
-- `GIT_REPO_WEB_SSH_URL`: SSH URL used to clone and manage the frontend's code.
+- `REPO_GIT_ADDRESS`: SSH or HTTPS address used to clone and manage the website's source code.
+- `MAIN_GIT_BRANCH`: name of the website's repo's main branch.
+- `BUILD_COMMAND`: command the script executes to build the website.
+- `STATIC_DIR`: stores the build static website files.

 ## Usage

 ### `make up`

-Builds and runs the Kubo node and the IPFS Cluster container in the background.
+Builds and runs the Kubo node, the IPFS Cluster container, and the git watcher service in the background.

 ### `make down`

-Kills the running containers.
+Kills the running services.

 ### `make logs`